mariojankovic/e2/readme.md

 # GULP Sass/Nunjacks setup
-Static site workflow using GULP with Sass and Nunjucks.
+Static site workflow using GULP 4 with Sass, Imagemin, SVG sprites and Nunjucks.

 ##### The project
-- `assets` contains all the compiled `css` and `js` files, along with other resources.
+- `public` contains all the compiled `css` and `js` files.
 - `pages` and `templates` contain all the nunjucks layout files and partials.
 Any new view should be added to `pages`.

 ##### Installation